-For a number of years we have been publishing data on Australians living in America, with a focus on New York.
-This report highlights data from the Departments of Homeland Security and State.
+For a number of years, we have been publishing data on Australians living in America.
+This report highlights data directly obtained from the United States Government.

-If you are wondering how many Australians are living in New York and the broader United States, and how many are just visiting, this article will attempt to answer some of your questions.
+If you wonder how many Australians live in America and how many are just visiting, this article will attempt to answer some of your questions.
+So naturally, COVID-19 has severely impacted the number of Australians not only entering the U.S. but the number who have repatriated.

 Australian Citizens Entering the United States on an I-94

-In 2019, the total of all Non-Immigrant visas issued to Australians further declined by 2.4%.
+In 2020, the total number of Australians issued with Non-Immigrant visas declined by more than 50%!

 Other Nations on the E-3D Visa.